bhermanmit/ans_cd/source/insts/paper_inst_28.rst

  :ref:`Back to Index <index>`

-Polytechnique Montreal
+University of Michigan
 ----------------------

-* :download:`Thomas Clerc, Polytechnique Montreal.
-Presentation of the MERC work-flow for the computation of a 2D radial reflector in a PWR.
-Mathematics & Computation <../docs/156.pdf>`
+* :download:`Andrew Hall, University of Michigan.
+Advanced Neutronics Methods for Analysis of the RBWR-AC.
+Reactor Physics <../docs/412.pdf>`
+* :download:`Alexis Kaplan, University of Michigan.
+Neutron Detection Threshold and Efficiency Tradeoff in a Nondestructive Spent Fuel Assay Instrument.
+Nonproliferation & Nuclear Safeguards <../docs/248.pdf>`